Emmanuel ia currently Director of the Copenhagen Centre for Disaster Research- inter-institutional research center COPE.

 Emmanuel has been teaching in many countries (Sweden, Denmark, Sri Lanka, Bangladesh, Ghana).

 Emmanuel is part of the personnel roster of the Swedish Civil Contingencies Agency (MSB) as Disaster Risk Reduction expert and was deployed to Myanmar in 2014-2015.
 Recently he worked as a DRR expert in Karlstad in Sweden in July 2017.
+He is engaged as a risk management expert for the LACER project through MSB, funded by EU to enhance disaster related capacities in the ASEAN region.
 He also on the pool of experts for disasters with the International Federation of Red Cross and Red Cesent Societies; the Danish Red Cross and Swedish Cross.